uvastatlab/statlab-fellows/weeklyupdates/CFupdate.md

+## 2019-02-13
+* Consultations:
+    * research scientist, SEAS.
+Seeking advice on power and sample size analysis
+    * PhD candidate anthropology; help generating bootstrap confidence intervals for mean ceramic dates.
+Then another consultation for plotting the confidence intervals
+    * commerce faculty.
+Matching request.
+Created matched samples using MatchIt package and included a report on the matching improvement.
+    * staff. help with rate models.
+For master’s thesis.
+Person had never done rate models before and was looking for some assistance.
+I provided R code that replicated a rate model example in Agresti’s CDA book.
+    * Biomedical engineering staff; help with calculating power for a 2-way crossover study; Wrote a script that also estimates power via simulation

+* Research/Learning:
+   * Meet with SOMRC re: DC/OS Mesos: https://somrc.virginia.edu/project/infrastructure/
+   * Workshop preparations: VMRC
+   * Teach ggplot2 workshop
+   * Read a good article and shared with RDS team: https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535

 ## 2019-02-06
 * Consultations:
     * Research scientist, SEAS.
 Help with setting up and analyzing data from a stratified cluster sample.
 Gave him some code to specify the survey design in R. (met twice: once by email; once in person)